jbae49/juliasrandomdiary/0407_mrwhitehat.md

 so Poly Network?

-- has a master wallet for each underlying Layer-1 network (e.g., Bitcoin wallet, Ethereum wallet) and each of them stores a large amount of funds
+- has a master wallet for each underlying Layer-1 network (e.g., Bitcoin wallet, Ethereum wallet) and each of them stores a large amount of tokens
 - runs smart contracts which contain users’ instructions (e.g., “Here is 1 BTC, can you exchange this into ETH?”)

 <br />

-I’ve already said it twice but again, those master wallets contain a large number of tokens, so they should be kept secure, right?
-BTW who manages these master wallets?
-References below say “authenticator nodes” aka “Keepers” manage the wallets.
+I’ve already said it twice but again, those master wallets contain a huge fund, so they should be kept secure, right?
+BTW who then manages these master wallets?

+> “authenticator nodes” aka “keepers” manage the wallets.

 <br />